luslab/luslab.github.io/_docs/Coding/VS_Code.md

 - `open` allows you to open a viewer for files of different formats (e. g., PDF or PNG) from the command line in VS Code.
 For example, `open file.pdf`.
 You don't need to install the command - it should be available by default.

-7. It is convenient to be able to open a terminal next to your code, instead of having the terminal below, and to smoothly move from code to the terminal and back, as well as between multiple terminals.
+7. It is convenient to be able to open a terminal next to your code, instead of having a terminal below, and to smoothly move from code to the terminal and back, as well as between multiple terminals.
 To set the necessary shortcuts, open the Keyboard Shortcut editor (`Command + K + S`) and then click on "Open Keyboard Shortcuts (JSON)" button (a page with a bent arrow).

 **Note**: Be careful if you switched to keybindings of another editor (see paragraph 3 above): the shortcuts proposed below may overlap with the ones you switched to.